Connect with us

 SCL-9XL is built for impact.
 Using a quadruple 5.25-inch driver array and a high-output compression driver, this on-wall model is designed to keep up with large displays and immersive systems that demand scale and punch without stepping into the room.

-SCL-9 is the slimmer, more design-friendly alternative.
+SCL-9 is the slimmer, more design-friendly on-wall alternative.
 With dual 5.25-inch drivers, it’s intended for LCR or surround duties in spaces where aesthetics are just as important as performance, without abandoning the JBL Synthesis sound.

+The newest addition to the SSW lineup extends that philosophy further, targeting higher-output applications where headroom, control, and system integration matter more than convenience features.
 Rounding out the lineup is the SSW-5, a new 12-inch powered subwoofer rated at 1,000 watts.
 Designed to integrate seamlessly with the SCL speakers, it delivers deep, controlled low-frequency performance and completes the ecosystem for in-room, on-wall, and mixed installation systems.

 The takeaway is simple: whether the speakers live in the wall, on it, or behind a screen, JBL Synthesis is giving integrators more ways to deliver a cohesive, high-output theater experience without architectural gymnastics.